ParveshM/E-commerce/README.md

 # E-commerce

-TA simple e-commerce application built with MERN Stack.
+A simple e-commerce application built with MERN Stack.

 ##### Technologies Used 🛠️